Gaperon (latest)

 the targeting rule exists and is enabled in the administration panel

-the targeting rule language set in the SDK matches the language configured for this rule
+the targeting rule language set in the Mobile SDK matches the language configured for this rule

 an operator/bot assigned to this rule is available to answer (connected and with a free chat slot)